joonilahn/torchRL/README.md

 * You can easily set up hyper-parameters for training by adjusting yaml-formatted config files.

-* Default environent is OpenAI gym's "CartPole-v3".
+* Default environment is OpenAI gym's "CartPole-v3".

 ## Algorithms